-Even though class 11 is the ideal time to start NEET preparation, still many NEET aspirants begin their preparation in class 12 and clear NEET in one year.
+Even though class 11 is the ideal time to start NEET preparation, many students start their preparation in class 12 along with managing board exams.

-How to Prepare for NEET along with Boards in Class 12?
+How to Prepare for NEET in Class 12 Along with the Boards?

 - If you have backlogs, then you need to be careful that you don’t stay behind in your current topics in the class in order to cover your backlogs.
 Make a balance between current studies and backlogs.